 RepeatDose object —

-Repeatedly applies a dose to a single species at regularly spaced
+Applies a dose to a single species at regular intervals

-SimBiology dose objects support the following common dosing types.
+SimBiology dose objects support the following dosing types.

-There are two common ways to create dose objects.
-One way is
+There are two common ways to create dose objects using the command-line

-This first approach is useful when you want to explore different dosing
+dosing information.
+This first approach is useful when you want to

 sbiodose creates a standalone